 Technical Meetings: The VTD supports advances in vacuum technology through sessions, tutorials and topical conferences at the annual AVS International Symposium and Exhibition, which is held each fall.
 VTD also runs an Ask-the-Expert booth at the Symposium which allows scientists with a vacuum specific problem or question to connect with an expert in that particular field.

 Awards: VTD is a strong proponent of supporting the next generation of vacuum scientists.
 Yearly awards are presented to reward the best student posters and presentations.
 Additionally, we have an Early Career Award that is awarded to someone who recently graduated or new to the field but is already making great strides in vacuum research.
-Finally, a shop note award is given to the best “how to” article published in the JVST.
+Finally, a Note Award is given for the best "how to" article published in JVST B

 As a member-driven, interdisciplinary organization, AVS supports networking among academic, industrial, government, and consulting professionals involved in a variety of disciplines—chemistry, physics, materials science, engineering, biology, mathematics, business, sales, etc.—through common interests related to the basic science, technology development, and commercialization of materials, interfaces, and processing.